 Burn injuries can occur almost anywhere—at home, at work, in a business, or on the property of another person.
 The circumstances under which and sometimes the location where a burn occurred typically will dictate who bears liability for the burn injuries.
-Consulting with a burn injury lawyer in Glastonbury could help burn injury victims determine who may be held liable for their damages.
+Consulting with a burn injury lawyer in Glastonbury could help victims determine who may be held liable for their damages.

 A group of people or one person may be held liable for burn injuries if their negligence contributed to an accident.
 Businesses are likewise responsible for keeping their workers and invitees safe.
 If burns arise from various safety abuses such as poor employee training, incorrect labeling of chemicals, violations of state and federal safety standards, the corporation may be held liable.

 Landlords and other property owners are required by law to keep their properties safe to prevent injuries like burns.
 This generally includes: